 The J. Van Lindley Jr. High School Collection consists of items relating to that public school and the Greensboro school system more broadly.
-Lindley Jr. High was part of the City of Greensboro school system but is now closed.
-This small collection contains yearbooks, photographs, books, and other items.
+Lindley Jr. High was part of the City of Greensboro school system and closed in 1979.
+This small collection contains photographs, yearbooks, teachers’ materials, books, and other items.

-Provenance: This collection was donated by Dr. Bonnie Baur and assigned accession numbers 1983.71.1-19.
+Provenance: The bulk of this collection was donated by Dr. Bonnie Baur and assigned the accession numbers 1983.71.1-19.
 Additional items were donated by Paul Sowders in 2022 and assigned the accession numbers 2022.27.1-7.

-Processing: This collection was processed by John M. Beam III, and the finding aid was completed in July 1984.
+Processing: This collection was originally processed by John M. Beam III, and the finding aid was completed in July 1984.
 The collection was reorganized, the additional items were incorporated, and the finding aid was updated by Archivist Elise Allison in January 2023.

 The J. Van Lindley Jr. High School building was erected in 1918 as Pomona High School and was part of the Guilford County school system.
 Following a fire in 1929, the school was brought into the City of Greensboro system, repaired, and renamed J. Van Lindley Jr. High School.
 The school closed in 1979 due to consolidation, declining enrollment, and the resurgence of the middle school concept in public education.